learn-co-students/ttt-9-play-loop-bootcamp-prep-000/README.md

 ## Overview

 In this lab you're going to build a `#play` method for Tic Tac Toe that initiates a simple loop and calls `#turn`.
-It won't be a real game loop, but an very simplified version.
+It won't be a real game loop, but a very simplified version.
 Our `#play` method will initiate a loop that runs 9 times, playing an entire game.

 ## Instructions